acrolinx/sidebar-sdk-cpp/README.md

 ## Using the SDK

-TODO:// update URL

-For simplified development experience get SDK from [Nuget](https://www.nuget.org/)
+For simplified development experience get SDK from [Nuget](https://www.nuget.org/packages/Acrolinx.Sidebar.SDK.CPP)

 Make sure to register the DLL before executing your application.